ibexa/documentation-developer/docs/guide/cache/fastly.md

 ```

-You can also get the same details for a particular snippet using the `vcl snippet describe` command :
+You can also get the same details for a particular snippet using the `vcl snippet describe` command:

 ```
 fastly vcl snippet describe --version=active "--name=Re-Enable shielding on restart"